As the summer recess approaches, Pennsylvania is flooded with proposals to tax the Marcellus Shale industry.

 State Rep. Jim Marshall, a Republican from southwestern Pennsylvania, recently introduced a companion bill.

-State Rep. Marguerite Quinn, a Republican from southeastern Pennsylvania, said last week that she will introduce an alternative fee, the Shale Impact Mitigation Policy for Local, Environment and Roads (SIMPLER).
-Although no language is available, Quinn said the bill would impose a "graduated" fee based on the production curve of each well.
+State Rep. Marguerite Quinn, a Republican from southeastern Pennsylvania, said in early June that she will introduce an alternative fee, the Shale Impact Mitigation Policy for Local, Environment and Roads (SIMPLER).
+Although no language is available, Quinn said the bill would impose a “graduated” fee based on the production curve of each well.

 Quinn did not provide a revenue projection for SIMPLER but said that the fee would bring in more money than many tax proposals.
 Of the revenue collected from the fee, half would go directly to local governments and the rest would go to environmental programs (25%), roads and bridges (20%) and county conservation districts (5%).

-Also last week, three Philadelphia-area Republicans announced plansto introduce separate taxes that would keep Pennsylvania revenue neutral by using the money to offset property taxes and personal income taxes.
+Also in early June, three Philadelphia-area Republicans announced plans to introduce separate taxes that would keep Pennsylvania revenue neutral by using the money to offset property taxes and personal income taxes.

-State Senate Majority Leader Dominic Pileggi wants to create a "reasonable and competitive tax" on natural gas production to freeze school property taxes for senior citizens.
-Although Pileggi has yet to present the specific details of his proposal, he said his severance tax would be a "fixed rate" on both the volume and price of natural gas, and would bring in around $250 million per year for the next five years at current prices.
+State Senate Majority Leader Dominic Pileggi wants to create a “reasonable and competitive tax” on natural gas production to freeze school property taxes for senior citizens.
+Pileggi said his severance tax would be a “fixed rate” on both the volume and price of natural gas, and would bring in around $250 million per year for the next five years at current prices.
 Pileggi said his bill should co-exist with an impact fee to help local governments.

 State Rep. Nick Miccarelli wants to use the natural gas industry to lower state personal income taxes by imposing a 3% tax that would jump to 5% after two years of production.
 He estimated that his bill would raise $1.1 billion cumulatively by 2015 and lower the state personal income tax to 2.99% from its current rate of 3.07%.